Ofrepose/logtastic/README.md

   - `color` (string, optional): The text color to apply.
 Possible values: 'reset', 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white'.
   - `style` (string, optional): The text style to apply.
 Possible values: 'reset', 'bold', 'dim', 'italic', 'underline', 'inverse', 'hidden', 'strikethrough'.
   - `bgStyle` (string, optional): The background color to apply.
 Possible values: 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white'.

+### `getDefaults()`

+This function displays the default settings and provides instructions for modifying them.
+It logs a series of messages in blue color for consistent styling.

+### `setDefaults(options)`

+This function allows you to set default log message formatting options.
+You can update default values for color, style, and background style.

+### `getMode()`

+This function displays the current logging mode and provides instructions for changing it.
+It logs the current mode and instructions in blue color.

+### `setMode(options)`

+This function lets you modify the logging mode to control the visibility of log messages.
+You can enable silent mode (logs not visible) or deactivate it.

 ## License